Shohei Ohtani’s 41st homer leads the Angels to a 2-1 win over the Astros

-HOUSTON (AP) — Shohei Ohtani hit his AL-leading 41st homer, and the Los Angeles Angels beat the Houston Astros 2-1 on Sunday to avoid a three-game sweep.
+Ohtani hit his AL-leading 41st homer, and the Angels beat the Houston Astros 2-1 to avoid a three-game sweep.

 Ohtani’s first home run since Aug.
 3 put the Angels up 2-0 in the sixth inning.
 Houston cut it to 2-1 in the bottom half, but the Angels finally got some help from their pitching staff after losing each of the first two games of the series 11-3.
 Their bullpen pitched three scoreless innings to secure the win.

-Ohtani’s big hit came after the Angels announced the two-way star would skip his next scheduled mound start Wednesday at Texas after telling manager Phil Nevin he was feeling arm fatigue.

-Nevin said Sunday that Ohtani is not injured and will return to the rotation during a home series against Cincinnati that begins Aug.
+Nevin said Ohtani will return to the rotation during a home series against Cincinnati that begins Aug.
 21.

+“He really got into one today,” Nevin said.
+“I thought the swings have been great.
+This has nothing to do with his hitting, OK?
+It’s his arm.
+Not an injury.
+Just tired.
+If you were to sign me up for him missing only one start throughout the season, I’d be the first one to raise my hand.”

 Los Angeles starter Chase Silseth (4-1) allowed four hits and struck out five in five scoreless innings.
 Carlos Estévez struck out two in the ninth for his 25th save.